Here’s How To Remove Dead Skin From Face and Body

 St.Botanica Recommends Best Peel-Off Mask To Remove Dead Skin On The Face: Robusta Coffee Peel Off Mask, 100g

 St.Botanica Robusta Coffee Peel Off Mask helps unclog facial pores while removing dead skin cells, whiteheads, and blackheads.
-It also hydrates, nourishes and soothes your skin.
+This coffee face mask also hydrates, nourishes and soothes your skin.
 Enriched with nourishing ingredients, this mask keeps the skin hydrated, soft and plump.
 It’s formulated with nourishing ingredients that help moisturise dull and dry skin.
-This peel-off mask also helps reduce hyperpigmentation and dark spots.
+This peel-off mask also helps to remove dark spots on face and reduce hyperpigmentation.

 You can also opt for the good old Lemon, Honey, and Sugar scrub.
 Add equal parts of Honey and sugar.
 To reduce the thickness of this mixture, add the required amount of Lemon Juice.
 Those with sensitive skin or dry skin can opt for Olive Oil instead.
 Mix properly and your homemade scrub is ready!